Dear readers of ADxS.org, please forgive the disruption.

 • Higher extraversion,50 while another study found a flattened cortisol stress response with low extraversion in men35

-The flattened cortisol stress response in neuroticism is explained by one publication to mean that individuals with higher neuroticism would experience higher levels of chronic stress, with chronic prolonged stressful experience leading to downregulation of both the autonomic nervous system and the HPA axis.36 It is true that chronic stress can trigger downregulation.525455 However, it should be doubted that the personality trait neuroticism alone triggers such high and chronic stress.
+The flattened cortisol stress response in neuroticism is explained by one publication as meaning that individuals with higher neuroticism would experience higher levels of chronic stress, with chronic prolonged stress experience leading to downregulation of both the autonomic nervous system and the HPA axis.36 It is true that chronic stress can trigger downregulation.525455 However, it is doubtful that the personality trait neuroticism alone triggers such high and chronic stress.

-• Higher anxiety in healthy people was surprisingly associated with low cortisol, ACTH, epinephrine, norepinephrine, and prolactin levels during psychosocial stress in a small-subject study.58
+• Higher anxiety in healthy people was surprisingly associated with low cortisol, ACTH, adrenaline, noradrenaline and prolactin levels during psychosocial stress in a study with a small number of subjects.58

-For more on typical character traits in relation to exaggerated or blunted cortisol stress responses, see Stress response phenotypes in humans.
+More on typical character traits in relation to excessive or flattened cortisol stress response at Stress response phenotypes in humans.

-In general, healthy men show a higher cortisol response to stressors such as the TSST than healthy women.
-Healthy individuals with greater social affinity have reduced cortisol responses to the TSST.
-The cause is thought to be higher stress resilience with social affinity.34
+Generally, healthy men show a higher cortisol response to stressors such as the TSST than healthy women.
+Healthy people with a higher social affinity have a lower cortisol response to the TSST.
+A higher stress resilience with social affinity is assumed to be the cause.34

-A study of 120 healthy subjects found different cortisol stress responses in healthy adult men.59
+A study of 120 healthy volunteers found different cortisol stress responses in healthy adult men.59

-One part of the subjects reacted to stress with an increase in cortisol, the other part with a decrease in cortisol (flattened cortisol stress response).
+Some of the test subjects reacted to stress with an increase in cortisol, while the others showed a decrease in cortisol (flattened cortisol stress response).
 Another study came to the same conclusion.60

-Second graders showed elevated levels of cortisol on exam days and concomitant decreased levels of epinephrine and norepinephrine.
-Individual differences in secreted hormones were significantly related to personality variables observed in the classroom and to the effects of academic stress:61
+Second graders showed increased cortisol levels on exam days and simultaneously decreased adrenaline and noradrenaline levels.
+The individual differences in secreted hormones were significantly related to personality variables observed in the classroom as well as the effects of academic stress:61

 • Social approach behavior correlated with higher cortisol and adrenaline levels

 Novelty-seeking correlates with low basal cortisol levels and cortisol stress responses to the dexamethasone/CRH test and the TSST in healthy adults; low novelty-seeking correlates with high levels.
-There is no correlation with ACTH.62 In contrast, risk aversion (harm avoidance) and reward dependence did not correlate with cortisol levels in healthy adults,63 but did correlate with internalizing symptoms57 typical of ADHD-I.
+There is no correlation with ACTH.62 Harm avoidance and reward dependence, on the other hand, did not correlate with cortisol levels in healthy adults,63 but with internalizing symptoms57 typical of ADHD-I.

-Another study of 79 healthy women similarly showed a distribution into three groups with low, moderate, and high cortisol stress responses, even with prolonged stress induction.
-The lower and higher cortisol stress responses were correlated with more unbalanced and negative affect, such as sadness and increased internal tension.64
+Another study of 79 healthy women also showed a distribution into three groups with low, moderate and high cortisol stress responses, even with prolonged stress induction.
+The lower and higher cortisol stress responses were correlated with more unbalanced and negative emotions such as sadness and increased inner tension.64

-In the healthy women studied, a decreased cortisol stress response correlated with hostility and negative affect, and an increased cortisol stress response correlated with increased sadness and inner tension.64
+In the healthy women studied, a reduced cortisol stress response correlated with hostility and negative emotions, while an increased cortisol stress response correlated with increased sadness and inner tension.64

 Increased as well as flattened cortisol stress responses are